IDPF/epubtestweb/README.md

 `./runmain.sh import PATH/TO/epub-testsuite/content/30 categories.yaml`
 `./runmain.sh copy-users`

+(Where the old database containing user profile info is in the same directory as the current database, but is named `testsuite-old.db`.)

 Now you have a database that works with the website but is empty.
 If you need to import evaluation and reading system data, use the `import-data` command to load from XML.

 Adding users